Conservancy

 How to become a Squad Boss

-A Trainee must meet prerequisite experience, physical fitness and Required Training listed below, and complete the NWCG FFT1 Position Task Book (PTB) as a trainee on multiple fire assignments.
+A Squad Boss must meet minimum training, experience and physical fitness requirements listed below, and complete the NWCG FFT1 Position Task Book (PTB) as a trainee on multiple fire assignments.

 Required Training: